President Denise Specht

 - Master’s degree in curriculum and instruction, St. Cloud State University

-Specht lives in Shoreview, Minn.
-Her parents were both teachers in Buffalo, Minn.
+Specht lives in Shoreview, Minnesota.
+Her parents were both teachers in Buffalo, Minnesota.
 She also had great-grandparents and grandparents who were educators.
 Specht is active in her community, serving on her condominium association board.

 Professional teaching experience